kubernetes/website/content/en/docs/contribute/advanced.md

   If it needs technical review, loop in one of the reviewers suggested by the bot.
 If it needs docs review or copy-editing, either suggest changes or add a copyedit commit to the PR to move it along.
 - [Has LGTM, needs docs approval](https://github.com/kubernetes/website/pulls?q=is%3Aopen+is%3Apr+-label%3Ado-not-merge+label%3Alanguage%2Fen+label%3Algtm):
-  See if you can figure out what needs to happen for the PR to be merged.
+  Find out if any additional changes or updates need to be made for the PR to be merged.
+If you think the PR is ready to be merged, comment `/approve`.
 - [Not against master](https://github.com/kubernetes/website/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+-label%3Ado-not-merge+label%3Alanguage%2Fen+-base%3Amaster): If it's against a `dev-` branch, it's for an upcoming release.
   Make sure the [release meister](https://github.com/kubernetes/sig-release/tree/master/release-team) knows about it.
   You can let them know by adding a comment with `/assign @<meister's_github-username>`.
 If it's against an old branch, help the PR author figure out whether it's targeted against the best branch.